Hypertext fiction: History

-In the 1990s, women and feminist artists took advantage of hypertext and produced dozens of works.
-Linda Dement’s Cyberflesh Girlmonster a hypertext CD-ROM that incorporates images of women’s body parts and remixes them to create new shapes.
-Dr. Caitlin Fisher’s hypertext novella These Waves of Girls is set in three time periods of the protagonist exploring her queer identity through memory.
+In the 1990s, women and feminist artists took advantage of hypertext and produced dozens of works, often publishing on CD-ROM.
+Linda Dement’s Cyberflesh Girlmonster (1995) is a hypertext CD-ROM that incorporates images of women’s body parts and remixes them to create new shapes.
+Dr. Caitlin Fisher’s hypertext novella These Waves of Girls (2000), mentioned above, is set in three time periods of the protagonist exploring her queer identity through memory.
 The story is written as a reflection diary of the interconnected memories of childhood, adolescence, and adulthood.
 It consists of an associated multi-modal collection of nodes including linked text, still and moving images, manipulable images, animations, and sound clips.
 It won the Electronic Literature Organization award.